MichaelHe2022/WebScraper/README.md

 # WebScraper
-Python webscraper that extracts information from a web source (AP
+Python webscraper that extracts information from a web source (APYs from banks)